 Nursing homes and private pay

 Some people can pay their monthly nursing home costs from their savings, income or money they have received from selling their home or other assets.
 This is called “private pay.”
 Each nursing home has a set daily fee for “private pay” residents which should be stated in the nursing home contract.
 Nursing homes are not allowed to require that a family member or another person guarantee the payment of the fees; however, another person can voluntarily agree to be responsible for payment.
-Read carefully when signing a nursing home contract so that you know what you agree to.
-Do not sign the contract if it makes someone besides the resident responsible for payment and that is not your agreement.
+Read carefully when signing a nursing home contract so that you know what you decide to.
+Do not sign the deal if it makes someone besides the resident responsible for payment and that is not your agreement.
 The contract should state both the services that are covered by the daily cost and the services that are not covered.
 Many residents start off as a private pay resident but require assistance with payment later when their funds run out.

 When does Medicare pay for nursing home care?